-On this verbose website you can read about what I do, my past and present jobs, and how to get in touch with me.
-There are also some anecdotes about how I started coding.
+On this website you can read about what I do, my past and present jobs, and how to get in touch with me.

 I've been building websites since the mid 1990s.
 I've done plenty of front-end (client-side) and back-end (server-side) development.

-I like jQuery, which gives me a satisfying amount of low-level control while abstracting browser quirks and non-standard syntaxes.
-I've used AngularJS for sites with more interactive interfaces.
+I still like jQuery because it gives me a satisfying amount of low-level control while abstracting browser quirks and non-standard syntaxes.
+But I've also used AngularJS for sites with that need more complete interface-to-database synchronization.

-I am the tech lead at Vubble, a digital media startup founded by fellow ex-CBCers Tessa Sproule and Katie McGuire.
+I am the tech lead at Vubble, a digital media company founded by fellow former-CBCers Tessa Sproule and Katie McGuire.
 Vubble is all about quality online video, combining human curation with algorithms to help us broaden our views and escape our social media bubbles.

-At Vubble I'm responsible for the technical implementation of all our tools and systems — that means our website, payments, embeddable video feeds, client tools, APIs and anything else new and exciting that comes down the pipe.
+At Vubble I'm responsible for the technical implementation of all our core tools and systems — that means our website, content management tools, payments, embeddable video feeds, APIs and anything else that comes down the pipe.

 In 1998, I completed my Computer Science degree at Ryerson University in Toronto and graduated into the madness of the original Dot-com Boom.
 Tech graduates were in high demand and, like many of my classmates, I had my first job lined up months before graduation.